 I do a lot of speaking and consulting on video, but by far the most rewarding is teaching I’ve done almost every year since 2000 at Summer Stars Camp for the Performing Arts.
-It’s the camp’s 20th Anniversary this year, and I’ve managed to attend 17 sessions, teaching music video classes to 12-17 year-old disadvantaged kids from New York and Boston who pay nothing to attend.
-Most of my book comes out of my work teaching those kids.
+This is the camp’s 20th Anniversary and I’ve managed to attend 17 sessions, teaching music video classes to 12-17 year-old disadvantaged kids from New York and Boston who pay nothing to attend.
+Much of my book comes out of my work teaching those kids.

-(I’m also on the camp board, so now must insist that you get more info and donate at www.summerstars.org)
+(I’m also on the camp board, so now must suggest that you donate at www.summerstars.org)

-This year in our first class meeting we listened to the song we were going to turn into a music video, a pop masterpiece by Andy Grammer called “Don’t Give Up” from the angsty teen-romance movie Five Feet Apart.
-Our goal was to have the students re-interpret the song in a way that had nothing to do with the movie or Grammer’s video so that we would create an original piece.
-We talked about what the song felt like.
-“Yearning” “defiance” “I’m not going to stop” “I’m coming for you” were the responses from campers.
+This year in our first class meeting, we listened to the song we were going to turn into a music video– the pop masterpiece “Don’t Give Up” by Andy Grammer, from the angsty teen-romance movie Five Feet Apart.
+Our goal was to have students create an original piece, re-interpreting the song in a way that had nothing to do with the movie or Grammer’s video.
+Campers talked about what the song felt like: “Yearning” “defiance” “I’m not going to stop” “I’m coming for you.”

-Then we talked about the fact that you can’t shoot emotions— our job would be to shoot images that we hope will make people feel emotions.
+Then we talked about the fact that since you can’t shoot emotions, our job was to shoot images that we hope will make people feel emotions.
 We played the song again, and talked about what images came to mind.

 A 14-year-old boy from New York raised his hand.
 “It made me think of my Grandfather, and how he was deported last month.”
 This is so far out of my personal experience that I would never have come up with it, but the class felt it, and that’s the image we started with to develop our video.
 The kids not only suggested the theme, they crewed the video and performed in it.

-During the show, the entire camp sings a choral arrangement of “Don’t Give Up” live, while the video plays above them, on-screen in perfect sync.
+During the show, the entire camp sings a choral arrangement of “Don’t Give Up” live (arr. by Rob Goldman, who’s a genius at this sort of thing.)
+The video plays above them, on-screen in perfect sync.
 The audio you hear was recorded live during that performance.

 Once again I learned so much from teaching.